Ph0enixKM/Amber-Prototype/docs/README.md

 # About
 A beautiful, programmer-friendly and modern looking programming language that is compiled to **BashScript**.
 It's designed to make it easier for developers to maintain scripts for  It can also be easily evaluated on the go.

-> The docs are not completely ready yet!
-Come back soon to see how to install and use it

 ## Example usage
 Here is a sample Amber code so that you can see how it looks like in action.